-Graduate students in Engineering who meet the USCIS eligibility criteria may apply for independent study (IS) academic credit for the purposes of F-1 curricular practical training (CPT).
-In order to be eligible for CPT-IS, you must have already completed one academic year (September to May) of course work, full-time at Penn, but have not completed all of your degree requirements.
-(Note: A student beginning their program in January would be able to register for CPT-IS after a second term of full-time study.)
-Students must finish at least 6 course units, not including the ‘EAS 896: Master’s Professional Development’ course.
-Students must also meet academic standards before they are allowed to register for any CPT course.
-Engineering does not allow CPT in the student’s final/last semester.
+Graduate students in Engineering who meet the USCIS eligibility criteria may apply for academic credit for the purposes of F-1 curricular practical training (CPT).
+In order to be eligible for CPT, you must have already completed one academic year (September to May) of course work, full-time at Penn, but have not completed all of your degree requirements.
+(Note: A student beginning their program in January would be able to register for CPT after a second term of full-time study.)
+Students must finish at least 6 course units, not including the ‘EAS 896/EAS 8960: Master’s Professional Development’ course and meet academic standards before they are allowed to register for any CPT course.

 If you have any questions regarding the CPT immigration status requirements, please email your ISSS advisor (listed on the iPenn page when you log in).
 Questions on the academic side for Engineering can be directed to Tori.

-Please note Summer 2021 CPT’s cannot be processed until on or after advanced registration begins.
-Do not send a Summer 2021 CPT until after March 22.
+Please note Summer 2022 CPT’s cannot be processed until on or after Summer/Fall advanced registration begins.
+Do not send a Summer 2022 CPT until after April 18.